theodo-group/LLPhant/README.md

 We are working to expand the support of different LLMs.
 Right now, we are supporting [OpenAI](https://openai.com/blog/openai-api) and [Ollama](https://ollama.ai/) that can be used to run LLM locally such as [Llama 2](https://llama.meta.com/).

-If you want to use other LLMs, you can use [genossGPT](https://github.com/OpenGenenerativeAI/GenossGPT) as a proxy.

 We want to thank few amazing projects that we use here or inspired us:
 - the learnings from using [LangChain](https://www.langchain.com/) and [LLamaIndex](https://www.llamaindex.ai/)
 - the excellent work from the [OpenAI PHP SDK](https://github.com/openai-php/client).